rozcestník;

 •

-watter on the way: last fluid water is only some 100 metres above the hut
+watter along the way: last water is only 100 metres above the hut

 •